Aqamarine228/LaravelQueryCache/README.md

 }
 ```

-In order to cache all model queries you need to set '$cacheFor' model property
+In order to cache all model queries you need to set '$cacheFor' model property.

 ```php
 public $cacheFor = 3600;
 ```

-Or you can cache only specific queries as in example below
+Or you can cache only specific queries as in example below.

 ```php
 $category = Category::cacheFor(60 * 60)->first();